Heikowi/HWIFileDownload/README.md

 # HWIFileDownload

-HWIFileDownload simplifies file download with NSURLSession on iOS.
+HWIFileDownload simplifies file download with `NSURLSession` on iOS.
 It offers a complete set of operations (start, cancel, pause, resume) for parallel download of files with no size limitation.
-Native reporting of single file download progress and total progress is included.
+Single file download progress and total progress is reported with `NSProgress`.

 ## Features

 Based on `NSURLSession` HWIFileDownload offers system background operation even when the app is not running.
 Downloads can be started individually, cancelled, paused and resumed.
-When resuming cancelled downloads, previously downloaded data is reused.
-Progress is reported with `NSProgress`.
+When resuming cancelled downloads, previously downloaded data is reused. `NSProgress` is used for progress reporting and cancel/pause event propagation.

 HWIFileDownload is backwards compatible down to iOS 6 (where `NSURLConnection` is used instead of `NSURLSession`).